zelbaz946/precourse1/README.md

-# WELCOME!!!
+# WELCOME TO THE CODESMITH PRECOURSE!!!

-Please Read Everything Before Proceeding...
+## Please Read Everything Before Proceeding...

-## Codesmith Precourse Introduction
+## Introduction

 Welcome to the Codesmith Precourse